 Abusers use fear, intimidation, manipulation, terror, humiliation, and blame to gain or maintain power and control over another.
-While people usually think of it as physical violence, it can also be verbal, emotional, and sexual.
+While people usually think of it as physical violence, it can also be verbal, emotional, sexual, financial, and even spiritual.

 Does your partner:

 - Go through your things, such as your purse, cell phone, or email?